mkauff1/mkauff1/README.md

 - 🌱 I’m currently learning Spring.
 - 👯 I’m preparing to collaborate on a game called "StarFall".
 - 🤔 I’m looking for help with .Net.
-- 💬 Ask me about JavaScript, HTML, CSS!
+- 💬 Ask me about JavaScript, HTML, CSS, or JAVA!
 - 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/matthew-kauff/
-- ⚡ Fun fact: 🪂 I have jumped out of a plane ✈️
+- ⚡ Fun fact: I have jumped out of a plane 🪂